Dec 28, 2025

 How do exchange rates work?

 The majority of fintechs use real-time mid-market rates.
-Some include a margin, so alwayscompare.
+Some include a margin, so always compare.

 What currencies are typically supported?